PJ81/Doubble/README.md

-This is a simple implementation of the *Dobble* card game.
+This is a simple implementation of the * Dobble * card game.
-It is able to create as many cards as you want, as long as the the number of cards you create is prime, and you have enough symbols to be displayed on them.
+You can create as many cards as you want, as long as you use a prime number size grid to generate your deck of cards.
+Basically, call the Doubble constructor with a prime number as argument.
-If n is the number of cards you are creating, then you will need n * (n + 1) + 1 symbols.
+And, of course, you must have enough symbols to display on the cards.
+If n is the size of your matrix, then you need: n * (n + 1) + 1 symbols.